tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 2.md

 - Product differentiation
 - Firms being price setters
 - Restricted entry into market
-- An **extreme imperfect market** is a monopoly market, where the market is centered around one fir,.
+- An **extreme imperfect market** is a monopoly market, where the market is centred around one firm.
 - An oligopoly is a market with a few dominant firms

 #### Demand Side